Get started with Ramp Procurement agents

 What this feature is and why it matters

-What are procurement policies?
+What are Procurement agents?

-Procurement Policies let you turn your team's review criteria into natural-language instructions that an AI agent follows every time a procurement workflow runs.
+Procurement agents let you turn your team's review criteria into natural-language instructions that an AI agent follows every time a procurement workflow runs.
 Instead of repeatedly searching for vendor documents, scanning contracts, or pulling out key clauses, the agent performs that upfront research automatically and delivers a structured summary to your reviewers.

 The agent doesn't approve or reject anything — it simply prepares the information your team normally gathers manually.
-You can reference policy outcomes in downstream Split paths conditions to route requests based on the agent's findings.
+You can reference agent outcomes in downstream Split paths conditions to route requests based on the agent's findings.

 Why it matters